wilkster/SnipShape/Readme.md

 | Ctrl-PrtScn  | To create a snip of the current monitor screen |
 | Shift-Win-e  | To create a snip of the current clipboard (if it has a bitmap) |
 | Shift-Win-c  | To copy the selection to the clipboard and create a snip of it (if it has a  bitmap). |

-### While dragging the mouse to create a snip

-- Holding shift key down forces a square capture
-- Holding space bar or right mouse button down will allow shifting of the entire box as you draw it

 ### Hotkeys on Snip Surface